anoma/namada/wasm/vp_template/README.md

 # Validity predicate wasm template

-This is just a template of a wasm module for VP.
-The functionality initially inlined in here will be modularized into Anoma wasm VM and a VP environment.
+This is a template of a wasm module for a validity predicate.

 ## Quick start